 Be ready to do touch-ups

 My last piece of advice is to be prepared to do touchups.
 Bring a heat gun in case a corner gets dinged and you need to fuse a chip back on.
+Bring a magic eraser to clean up any scuffs on the walls or plinths.
 If you’ve painted the edges of your cradled panels or frames with paint, bring extra paint and a brush along for any emergency touch-ups.

 Share your tips for hanging an art show

 I welcome your comments.
 Please add your own tips for hanging an art show in the comments below.

 - Create Three-Dimensional Structures With Fosshape - April 2, 2023